nonoo/kappanhang/README.md

 ## Compiling

+You'll need

-You'll need Go installed on your computer.
+* Go installed on your computer.
+On Debian-like systems, install a recent package `golang-N.NN-go` and add `/usr/lib/go-N.NN/bin` to your path.

+* The development package for libpulse installed.
+On Debian-like systems, this is package `libpulse-dev`.

+Then:

 ```
 go get github.com/nonoo/kappanhang
 go install github.com/nonoo/kappanhang
 ```

+This will typically install `kappanhang` into `$HOME/go/bin`.

 ## Required settings on the RS-BA1 server (the transceiver)